 The merger agreement provides that within 48 hours prior to consummation of the merger the board of directors of the Fund will determine the net asset value of HMS Income LLC.
 The merger agreement provides that the units of membership interest in HMS Income LLC will be converted by means of the merger into that number of shares of common stock of the Fund determined by dividing the net asset value of HMS Income LLC (determined as described in the preceding sentence) by \$9.00 (based on the \$10.00 per share initial offering price of the common stock of the Fund as stated on the cover page of the prospectus less the \$1.00 combined selling commission and dealer manager fee as set forth on the cover page).
-By utilizing this method for determining the rate of conversion of units of membership interest in HMS Income LLC into shares of common stock of the Fund, the initial offering price for the common stock at the time the offering commences (the time of effectiveness of the Registration Statement) less selling commissions and dealer manager fees will be consummated before the Fund's election to be treated as a BDC and effectiveness of the Registration Statement.
-We have revised the prospectus to describe the formula under the merger agreement for converting units of membership interest in HMS Income LLC into shares of common stock of the Fund and to disclose that the net asset value will be determined by the board of directors of the Fund and to disclose that the net asset value will be determined by the board of directors of the Fund and no pages 2, 27, 55, 59 and F-4.
+By utilizing this method for determining the rate of conversion of units of membership interest in HMS Income LLC into shares of common stock of the Fund, the initial offering price for the common stock at the time the offering commences (the time of effectiveness of the Registration Statement) less selling commissions and dealer manager fees will be equal to the net asset value per share as determined within 48 hours prior to issuance of shares of common stock by the board of directors of the Fund.
+The merger will be consummated before the Fund's election to be treated as a BDC and effectiveness of the Registration Statement.
+We have revised the prospectus to describe the formula under the merger agreement for converting units of membership interest in HMS Income LLC into shares of common stock of the Fund and to disclose that the net asset value will be determined by the board of directors of the Fund.
+The revision is contained on the cover page of the prospectus and on pages 2, 27, 55, 59 and F-4.